 | Non-Resident Aliens | 2 |

-Take a look at the following statistics related to the make-up of the visual & performing arts majors at University of California - Irvine.
+Here are the demographics of the visual & performing arts majors at University of California-Irvine.

 | Major | Annual Graduates |